 - Good growth and hybrid vigor when crossbred.

-- Can be hard to contain due to large size.
+- Need for tall fences due to large size.

 - Large appetite.